Charlotte Wrongful Termination Lawyers

 At Ramsay Law Firm, P.A., our specialized wrongful termination attorneys in Charlotte want to make one thing very clear to our clients: It is illegal for your employer to fire you for filing a workers’ compensation claim.

-Retaliatory employment discrimination, or retaliation, is strictly forbidden under North Carolina Retaliatory Employment Discrimination Act (REDA).
+Retaliatory employment discrimination, or retaliation, is strictly forbidden under the North Carolina Retaliatory Employment Discrimination Act (REDA).

 If you were fired while pursuing or receiving workers’ compensation, your employer must show — and prove — there was a legitimate reason for terminating your employment.